The Headless CMS Comparison: Storyblok vs Agility CMS

 Agility CMS lets authors and editors create and customize their digital experiences by following the content-first approach to building digital experiences with low friction.
-Traditional development processes begin with design, and prototyping for example the final layout of a web page with lorum ipsum text as placeholders.
-Agility CMS begins the development process by defining the content architecture of the organization, and then proceeds to development of layout and styling for desired channels.
+Traditional development processes begin with design, and prototyping for example the final layout of a web page with Lorum Ipsum text as placeholders.
+Agility CMS begins the development process by defining the content architecture of the organization and then proceeds to the development of layout and styling for desired channels.

 Why Agility CMS?